IP Exhaustion Crisis in AKS Networking (Kubenet vs. Azure CNI)

 Kubenet is incredibly efficient with IP space.

-2. The Azure CNI Approach (The Spender)
+2. Azure CNI Approach (The Spender)

 In the traditional Azure CNI (Container Networking Interface):